PJ1920/Transfer-learning-for-Instance-segmentation-of-Waste-bottles-using-Mask-RCNN/README.md

     ```bash
     python setup.py install
     ```
-3. Download pre-trained bottle weights (mask_rcnn_bottle_0100.h5) for segmentation from logs folder use git lfs pull as git clone doesn't download the lfs file completely.
+3. Download pre-trained bottle weights (mask_rcnn_bottle_0100.h5) for segmentation from logs folder use git lfs pull or download the file directly as git clone doesn't download the lfs file completely.
+Note: The file size is 244MB.

 4. Run training or segmentation task from terminal.